masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/stackless.rst

 .. versionadded:: 1.5.2

-The :mod:`stackless` module is the way in which programmers must access the enhanced functionality provided by Stackless Python.
+The :mod:`stackless` module is the way in which programmers must access the enhanced functionality provided by |SLP|.

 .. toctree::